News Features

 SC USDA

 Kentucky State University Urban Agriculture Team travels to the United States USDA Vegetable Laboratory in Charleston, South Carolina.
 Urban Agriculture graduate students and team leaders had the opportunity to engage with USDA research scientists and learn about the controlled environment agriculture initiatives at the U. S. Vegetable Laboratory.
 Dr. Theoneste Nzaramyima has established a collaborative grant with the USDA to provide research opportunities for Kentucky State University Graduate students where they will have the opportunity to participate in internships with USDA researchers.
 The lab solves national problems in the production and protection of vegetable crops.
-The mission of the laboratory is: a) to improve genetic populations of vegetable crops by combining resistance to diseases and pests with favored quality characters and improved yield potentials; and b) to develop knowledge on disease and pest biology, ecology, and epidemiology that can be used as a basis for the development and implementation of new, reliable, environmentally sound integrated management systems that rely on host resistance, biocontrol, and natural compounds rather than conventional pesticides.
 This collaboration will allow for more funding and research possibilities in the future.
 The Urban agriculture team is excited about working on future research publications and projects over the next growing season.

 https://www.ars.usda.gov/southeast-area/charleston-sc/vegetable-research/